revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 </details>

 ---
-48. What is the output of below code?
+48. What is the output of the following code?
 ![Complex](https://github.com/krishnagopika/githubpages/blob/main/hard.jpg)
 ```python3
 a = 5